PhD by Research

 DCIEF has a large PhD community, with over 60 students from across the world.

-We offers specialised research degrees in most areas of Islamic economics, banking and finance.
+We offer specialised research degrees in most areas of Islamic economics, banking and finance.
 As part of the degree programme students normally attend a module on Islamic economics and Shari'ah compliant finance.
 There are also weekly Research Support Workshops.

 Our Islamic Finance research degrees are recognised by the Saudi Ministry of Higher Education, the Central Bank of Bahrain and Bank Negara, the Central Bank of Malaysia.